 Before the traffic reaches the scheduling stage, QoS uses the configurable DSCP-to-CoS map to derive a CoS value from the internal DSCP value.
-The CoS value is used to select one of the four egress queues.

-The CoS-to-DSCP and DSCP-to-CoS maps have default values that might or might not be appropriate for your network.
+The CoS-to-DSCP and DSCP-to-CoS map have default values that might or might not be appropriate for your network.

-For configuration information, see the "Configuring CoS Maps" section on page 30-32.
+For configuration information, see the "Configuring CoS Maps" section on page 24-21.